PiyushKalyanpy/GyanaGuru/README.md

 # [Code of Conduct](CODE%20OF%20CONDUCT.md)
 # License
-Brandhive is licensed under the MIT License - see the [License File](LICENSE) for details.
+Gyanaguru is licensed under the MIT License - see the [License File](LICENSE) for details.

 # Contributors
 A hall of fame for those who have contributed to this repo.
 Thanks once again for your valuable contributions.
 Kudos !!!